emews/adaptiveTS/emews/README.md

 * CFG_WALLTIME - the workflow job's walltime
 * NODES - the number of nodes to allocate to the job
 * CFG_PPN - the number of procs per node.
-The maximum is 128 on improve
+The maximum is 128 on Improv.
-* CFG_PROC - the total number of processes allocated to the job.
+* CFG_PROCS - the total number of processes allocated to the job.
 This line should not be edited.
 * CFG_MKL_THREADS - the number of threads to allocate to each R instance.
 See below for more details.
 * CFG_QUEUE - the machine queue to run
 * CFG_PROJECT - the project to charge for the run